Warrior Gold (CVE:WAR) Stock Price Down 15.4%

-Warrior Gold Inc. (CVE:WAR – Get Rating) shares were down 15.4% during mid-day trading on Monday .
+Warrior Gold Inc. (CVE:WAR – Get Rating)’s stock price traded down 15.4% during mid-day trading on Monday .
 The company traded as low as C$0.06 and last traded at C$0.06.
-Approximately 133,000 shares changed hands during mid-day trading, an increase of 75% from the average daily volume of 75,978 shares.
+133,000 shares changed hands during trading, an increase of 75% from the average session volume of 75,978 shares.
 The stock had previously closed at C$0.07.

-The firm has a fifty day simple moving average of C$0.06.
+The firm has a market capitalization of C$6.08 million and a PE ratio of -3.67.
 The company has a quick ratio of 1.48, a current ratio of 2.44 and a debt-to-equity ratio of 0.42.
-The stock has a market cap of C$6.08 million and a P/E ratio of -3.67.
+The firm’s fifty day simple moving average is C$0.06.

 Featured Articles